Female nurse using laptop

 Students and healthcare professionals

 We believe that nursing education and clinical training should intentionally prepare nurses to use artificial intelligence safely, ethically, and effectively to enhance patient care.
-Pedagogy-Driven Middleware is dedicated to bridging the gap between the power of generative AI and the rigorous safety and pedagogical requirements of nursing education and practice.
+AI Ready Nurses is dedicated to building nursing-centered AI infrastructure and stackable learning experiences that bridge the power of generative AI with the rigorous safety and pedagogical requirements of nursing education and practice, supporting women's careers across the nursing lifecycle.

 Nursing challenge illustration